yaswant/lfric_core/documentation/buildsystem.rst

 ``rose-suite-<name>.conf`` and it is these names which should be used in the list.

-For those using a Met Office module collection the core dynamo module will set this up for you. e.g. On the desktop do
-``module load base-environment/dynamo/base``.
+For those using a Met Office module collection the core module will set this up for you. e.g. On the desktop do ``module load base-environment/dynamo/base``.

-For further information an testing see `DynamoTesting`:trac:.
+For further information an testing see `Dynamo/Testing`:trac:.

 Choosing a Compiler